Hi, I'm excited to be your new teacher! Fill out this quick form and myself or my assistant will be in touch with you in 24 hours!

 Lessons are given in my home near 21st and rock near Bradley Fair shopping center.
 Older children may be dropped off for their lesson after the parent has stayed at lessons for the first month, however parent participation is expected to ensure success of the young beginner.

 My students have lots of fun opportunities including performing before Symphony Concerts, at local music festivals, playing in small ensembles for the Symphony Showhouse, and participating in Camp Allegro, which I have been teaching fiddling, small ensembles, orchestra sectionals and theory classes at for many years.
 When students are interested or ready I encourage them to participate in local and regional festivals and audition for Wichita Youth Symphony.
-Being a Symphony member myself, I know how much more fun it is to play music in a group!
+Being a Symphony member myself, I know how much more fun and exciting it is to play music in a group!

 Teaching Music has made my life very fulfilling and I hope it will enrich your life as well!
 Thanks for reading about my Piano, Violin and Ukulele studio in Wichita, Kansas.
 Call 768-PLAY to schedule a new student interview!